Skip to main content

 • Decide which of the panels best suits the needs of your patient or family.

-• If you have a strong clinical suspicion of PHTS, check whether your patient is eligible for targeted R213 PTEN hamartoma tumour syndrome (single gene sequencing and multiplex ligation-dependent probe amplification (MLPA)).
-If you are not listed as a requesting speciality, you may need to discuss testing with your local clinical genetics department.
+• If you have a strong clinical suspicion of PTEN hamartoma tumour syndrome, check whether your patient is eligible for targeted R213 PTEN hamartoma tumour syndrome (which uses single gene sequencing).
+If you are not listed as a requesting speciality, you may need to discuss testing with your local clinical genetics service.

-• If your differential is wider and the child had a developmental disorder, there are a number of available panels, including:
+• If your differential is wider and the child has a developmental condition, there are a number of available panels, including the following:

-• R377 Intellectual disability (microarray only): This should be considered if you only wish to investigate chromosomal causes of developmental delay or intellectual disability, which would be done by microarray;
+• R377 Intellectual disability – microarray only: This should be considered if you wish only to investigate chromosomal causes of developmental delay or intellectual disability, which would be undertaken by microarray;

-• R29 Intellectual disability: This will investigate chromosomal and single-gene causes of developmental delay and/or intellectual disability (the test includes microarray and a whole genome sequencing (WGS) panel of all genes known to cause intellectual disability); and
+• R29 Intellectual disability: This will investigate chromosomal and single-gene causes of developmental delay and/or intellectual disability (the test is a whole genome sequencing (WGS) panel of all genes known to cause intellectual disability); and

 • R27 Paediatric disorders: This should be considered if there is developmental delay or intellectual disability in association with congenital malformation or overgrowth, and you would like to investigate chromosomal and single-gene causes.
-The test includes microarray and a WGS ‘super panel’ (a panel comprised of several different constituent panels forming one large panel), and requesting it currently requires authorisation from clinical genetics.
+The test is a WGS ‘super panel’ (a panel comprised of several different constituent panels forming one large panel), and requesting it currently requires authorisation from clinical genetics services.

 • For tests that are undertaken using WGS, such as R27 and R29, you will need to: